Vyral/base-template/_posts/2018-10-03-enjoy-this-breathtaking-aerial-tour-of-grayton-beach.md

 ---

 {% include youtube.html %}
-{: .present-before-paste}

 Grayton Beach is one of my all-time favorite places—as one of the top-rated beach destinations, it’s truly in a league of its own.
-The shores here are wide and surrounded by beautiful coastal dune lakes, including Western Lake, which is a great place to explore by paddleboard or kayak.
-The neighboring Grayton Beach State Park is one of the most beautiful places you’ll ever see, with rich history and homes that date back to the 1900s.
-It’s a laid-back community where all you truly need is a pair of flip-flops and a swimsuit in order to enjoy everything it has to offer.&nbsp;
+This is one of the largest beaches in the area and connects to beautiful Western Lake, where you can enjoy by paddle boarding or kayaking.
+Grayton Beach is rich in history with homes dating back to the early 1900s.
+It’s a laid-back community where all you truly need is a pair of flip-flops and a swimsuit in order to enjoy everything it has to offer.
+The neighboring Grayton Beach State Park is an amazing place to explore and you are walking distance to several incredible restaurants and entertainment.
+Come see today what makes Grayton Beach so special. &nbsp;To enjoy an aerial tour of Grayton Beach, **[watch this short video.](https://ownemeraldcoast.com/enjoy-this-breathtaking-aerial-tour-of-grayton-beach.html)**
-{: .present-before-paste}

-&nbsp;
-{: .present-before-paste}